PaulBraetz/Unions/README.md

 sealed partial class EquivalentUnion;
 ```
 - avoid `OneOf` invading your apis, instead rely on dedicated domain names for your union types
-- use custom generated members for contextually semantic access to union data:
+- use custom generated members with meaningful names for access to union data:
 ```cs
 var r = Result<String>.CreateFromResult("Hello, World!");
 if(r.IsErrorMessage)